20 Things to Do on Long Island This Fall: Activities for Families and Kids

 The Adventure Park in Long Island offers Glow in the Park events where families can zipline through trees at night with LED lights and music, creating a unique experience that’s perfect for fall.
 The LED lights guide the attendees along the trails, and each event offers a different, unforgettable adventure.

-16. Haunted Hamburgers!
+16. Haunted Hamburgers

 Haunted House of Hamburgers is a Halloween-themed restaurant on Long Island that serves delicious hamburgers, appetizers, salads, and soups.
-Your search for one of the spookiest things to do on the Long Island in the fall ends with it.
+Your search for one of the spookiest things to do on Long Island in the fall ends with it.
 They invite families to visit in costume and enjoy the Halloween spirit year-round, but there’s no better time to get into the Halloween spirit than fall.
-The restaurant is officially taking reservations for the season and we’re definitely snagging a seat.
+The restaurant is officially taking reservations for the season, and we’re definitely snagging a seat.

-17. Can’t Forget the Apple Cider Doughnuts
+17. Can’t Forget the Apple Cider Donuts

 18. Fall Foliage at Planting Fields